Spectraorder/codeforces-practice/README.md

 - As we sweep, we can decrement j and adjust sm when db[j] no longer intersects.
 - This optimizes the number of steps rather than checking every pair.

+Time Complexity:

+* O(NlogN + MlogM)

+Space Complexity:

+* O(N + M)

+In summary, we sweep vertically while tracking da[] and db[] to incrementally compute the optimal f1 and f2 values.
+The full implementation handles all the edge cases.